Coding a Simple Logistic Regression in NumPy

 2. Backward Pass:

-In the backward step we need to alter weights so that model starts predicting better than the last time.
-We know how the model performed on the last iteration by loss function, we just need to somehow encode this information and pass it backwards.
-We do this by means of Gradient Descent.
 The loss function is parabolic as clear by the definition.
 So there exist a local minima for sure at which loss is minimum and model will perform the best.
 Gradients of any function tells the direction of steepest(maximum) increase.
 If we calculate the gradient of loss function and take negative of the value, that will give the direction of steepest decrease.
-But since gradients gives only direction, we multiply it by a constant (learning rate) to get a value that signifies how far should we go in that direction.
-Add this value to the weights of the network to alter them so as to move one step further down the loss function.
-We do this recursively until we reach the local minima and that is precisely the Gradient Descent Algorithm.
+But since gradients gives only direction, we multiply it by a constant (learning rate)

 For finding the gradient of loss function we take partail derivate of loss function with respect to weights of the network.